 Our masterplan represents a £40 million tourism investment and will help to realise Balloch’s Tourism Destination vision, reaffirming the town as the true gateway to Loch Lomond.

-Our development, named Lomond Banks, will transform an area of Balloch currently marked for tourism and leisure development in the local plan.
-The vision will include:
+The development, named Lomond Banks, will transform an area of Balloch currently marked for tourism and leisure development in the local plan.

 This world-class family holiday destination will see more people experience everything the area has to offer in line with the vision that has been held by development agencies and the local authority since the early 1990s.

-Inspired by award-winning tourism forest adventure parks and woodland accommodation already on offer in Scotland’s National Parks, Lomond Banks aims to create a quality destination, which is accessible, affordable and family oriented.
+Inspired by the award-winning tourism forest adventure parks and woodland accommodation already on offer in Scotland’s National Parks, Lomond Banks aims to create a quality destination – which is accessible, affordable and family oriented.

 The vision will bring new life to the site’s extensive industrial past, by improving biodiversity and providing a visitor hub, active leisure activities, restaurants and cafes, self-catering woodland-lodges and private housing at Woodbank.

-Crucially, the masterplan balances protecting the natural woodland setting that is essential to the overall character of the development and the local area, while creating a successful visitor destination that attracts families for days out, holidays and short-breaks.
+Crucially, the masterplan balances protecting and caring for the natural woodland setting that is essential to the overall character of the development and the local area, while creating a welcoming and enjoyable visitor destination that attracts families for days out, holidays and short-breaks.

-Local people will have the opportunity to view and comment on the plans as part of the process.
+Local people and the wider community will have the opportunity to view and comment on the plans as part of the process.
 The application will be determined by The Loch Lomond & The Trossachs National Park Planning & Access Committee.